 Following is my personal or team member’s positive experience with the AfterShokz Air headphones:

-- In my experience, a decent design and look can give you a different experience, no matter how expensive the headphones are.
+- A decent design and look can give you a different experience, no matter how expensive the headphones are.
 These headphones have exceptional design, and I am sure you will forget their cons.

-- Noise-canceling is essential if you intend to use bone headphones for calling purposes.
-This Air has dual noise-canceling microphones, so nobody will tell you, “what are you saying, dude”!
+- Noise-canceling is essential if you use bone headphones for calling purposes.
+This Air has dual noise-canceling microphones, so nobody will tell you, “What are you saying, dude”!
 At least nobody says that to me.

 Why should you not buy the AfterShokz Air?